 Important course materials-such as assignment instructions, class agendas, and your grades-will be posted on our course site on Moodle.
-If you've never logged-in to Moodle before, you
+If you've never logged-in to Moodle before, you will first have to claim your account at https://identity.linnbenton.edu/.
+If you have any problems logging, please contact the Student Help Desk; they can be reached at 541-917-4630 or student.helpdesk@linnbenton.edu.

-Withdrawing from the Course:
+• Withdrawing from the Course: